- Highlight Station Overview

 While piping a few heads, you can verify that all heads are connected.
 Selecting Highlight Station will open a pickbox.
 You can then select either a head or length of pipe to review its connections.

-The pickbox near a group of heads that were piped
+The pickbox near a group of heads that have been piped together

 After you click a piece of pipe, all connections to it are highlighted.